janholinka/bs-table/README.md

 BsTable is an AngularJS directive which adds tfoot tag with pagination and page size selection to your table on client side.

-Easy to implement with any theme from http://bootswatch.com/ site.

 ## working sample

 You can find working sample here: http://bs-table.com